Horse stance: Northern styles

-The ideal horse stance in most northern Chinese martial arts (such as Mizongquan and Chaquan) will have the feet pointed forward, thighs parallel to the floor, with the buttocks pushed out, and the back "arched up" to keep the upper body from leaning forward.
+The ideal horse stance in most northern Chinese martial arts (such as Mizongquan and Chaquan) has the feet pointed forward, thighs parallel to the floor, with the buttocks pushed out, and the back "arched up" to keep the upper body from leaning forward.
 The emphasis on this latter point will vary from school to school as some schools of Long Fist, such as Taizu and Bajiquan, will opt for the hips forward, with the buttocks "tucked in."

 In Northern Shaolin, the distance between the feet is approximately two shoulder widths apart.

 Southern Shaolin

 Southern Chinese martial arts usually pronounce horse stance by its Cantonese pronunciation of "Sei Ping Ma".
-In Southern Shaolin, a wide horse riding stance is assumed as if riding a horse.
+In Southern Shaolin, a wide horse stance is assumed as if riding a horse.
 Such low postures strengthen the legs of the practitioner.
 The horse stance in southern Chinese systems is commonly done with the thighs parallel to the ground and the toes pointing forward or angled slightly out.

 Southern Chinese styles (such as Hung Gar) are known for their deep and wide horse stance.

 See also Wushu Stances for more information.

 Japanese martial arts

 In Japanese martial arts, the horse stance (kiba-dachi) has many minor variations between individual schools, including the distance between the feet, and the height of the stance.
 One constant feature is that the feet must be parallel to each other.

-Note that the horse stance differs from the straddle stance (四股立ち, shiko-dachi), widely used in sumo, in which the feet point outward at 45 degrees rather than being parallel.
+The horse stance differs from the straddle stance (四股立ち, shiko-dachi), widely used in sumo, in which the feet point outward at 45 degrees rather than being parallel.